 Books: Several excellent books are available on reserve in the E&S library.
 Just ask at the desk.

 1. Ashcroft and Mermin, Solid State Physics, QC176.A83

 2. Simon, The Oxford Solid State Basics, e-book http://search.ebscohost.com/login.aspx?direct=true&scope=site&db=nlebk&db=nlabk&AN=598413

 3. Kittel, Introduction to Solid State Physics (8th edition), QC176.K5 2005

 4. Goodstein, States of Matter, QC173.3.G66

 Ashcroft and Mermin is the classic graduate-level textbook for the field and an important reference book to keep on hand.
-Simon is similar to Ashcroft and Mermin in its presentation, but with updated and slimmed-down content presented at an advanced undergraduate level.
+Simon is similar to Ashcroft and Mermin in its outline, but with updated and slimmed-down content presented at an advanced undergraduate level.
 These two books will be the primary texts for the course, and the source of most assigned homework problems.
 Kittel is the classic undergraduate-level textbook and presents the material in an alternative fashion.
 Goodstein has excellent background material on thermal physics, a chapter on solids offering a nice "thumbnail sketch" of this course, and a detailed chapter on superconductivity.

 Grading: Letter grades will be based on homework, midterm exams and a final exam.
 The first midterm exam is scheduled for Friday, Oct.
 5. Homework assignments (click here) will be supplemented with reading of articles from the original literature.
 Students will lead and participate in discussion of these articles.
-Grades will be recorded on Canvas.

 Note this outline is only approximate.
 Actual class coverage can be found here.